 Xeloda, classified as an antimetabolite, interferes with the molecules necessary for cancer cell growth and replication.
 By mimicking certain compounds required by cancer cells, Xeloda disrupts their DNA synthesis and inhibits their ability to divide and multiply.
 This targeted approach makes Xeloda an effective treatment option for various forms of cancer, including breast, colon, and rectal cancers.

-See also Leukeran - A Comprehensive Guide to the Anticancer Drug and its Mechanisms of Action
+See also Xeloda - A Comprehensive Guide to the Cancer Medication, Including Safety, Convenience, and Efficacy

 2. Alkylating Agents: Damaging Cancer DNA